 How effective is a waterpik flosser for braces?

 There’s a plethora of water flosser models on the market, which makes it easy for us to compare them.
-After dozens after dozens of mediocre and average water flossers, it’s safe to conclude that Waterpik’s models are the best of the best.
+After dozens of mediocre and average water flossers, it’s safe to conclude that Waterpik’s models are the best of the best.

 As you’ll see in the buying guide, Waterpik flossers excel in pretty much every aspect of performance.
 From compactness, over efficiency, to plain affordability – Waterpik’s water flossers are just a bit better than other models.

 Most models are remarkably compact – even the bulkiest models were meant to save up your counter space, providing you with enough room for your other items.
 What’s more, they’re remarkably easy to use – you don’t have to spend hours in front of a mirror to figure out which end goes where, simply read the instructions guide for detailed information, and you’ll do just fine.

 Even though certain Waterpik water flossers cost a couple of dollars above average, they’re considered as “high-end” items, so, even though they’re not cheap per se, they’re definitely more than just valuable for the money.

 Apart from compactness and value, the efficiency of Waterpik water flossers is unparalleled and unprecedented – it’s no wonder these guys are the leading brand on the market, as their water flossers tend to remove an increased amount of plaque, leftovers, and bacteria when compared to a regular water flosser.